 A septoplasty (or functional rhinoplasty) is a procedure used to correct breathing problems from a deviated or crooked septum.
 A deviated septum can be present from birth or result from a traumatic injury.
 Either way, it can block the passage of air and limit your ability to breath through your nose.

 A deviated septum can create problems that are subtle as well as more obvious signs.
 Difficulty breathing through your nose, particularly on one side, is common.
 You may feel like you are always congested.
 Snoring may also result and disrupt your sleep schedule.
 In some cases, the deviated septum can potentially interfere with sinus function and sinus infections may result.
 Dr. Sailon will examine you carefully and see if you are a candidate for this procedure.

 Dr. Sailon will also assess your nose before surgery to see if there are additional causes of blockage in your nasal breathing.
 The turbinates, or outer wall of the nose, can be too large and contribute to limiting airflow.
-The nasal valves may also be collapsed or too night, making it hard to breathe.
+The nasal valves may also be collapsed or to tight, making it hard to breathe.
 All these issues can be addressed with a septoplasty.

 After you have recovered from surgery, you will likely notice easier breathing through your nose.
 You may snore less.
 It is also possible your sense of smell and taste will be heightened.

-A septoplasty is a quick procedure (about one hour) with minimal recovery.
-There will be no swelling or bruising on the outside of your face.
+A septoplasty is a fairly quick procedure (about one hour) with minimal recovery.
+There should not be swelling or bruising on the outside of your face.
 The procedure is performed under anesthesia in an operating room for your comfort.
-You will go home shortly afterwards.
+You will go home shortly afterward.
 Dr. Sailon goes to great length to ensure you are comfortable during your recovery.
-Small nasal splints may be placed inside your nose and are removed easily one week after surgery.
+Small nasal splints may be placed inside your nose and are removed one week after surgery.
 Most take one week off from work but some may be able to return sooner.